Psychological evaluation is a method to assess an individual’s behaviour, personality, cognitive abilities, and several other domains

 - When feeling insecure in a relationship, I tend to lash out or make impulsive gestures to keep the other person close.

-Click HERE for the 9 symptoms of BPD (upload article)
+Click here for more information on: The 9 symptoms of BPD

 Self-help tips: 3 keys to coping with BPD